berkeley-stat243/stat243-fall-2023/labs/lab1-submission.md

 ### Chunk options

 Like RMarkdown, quarto allows for several [execution options](https://quarto.org/docs/computations/execution-options.html) to be set per document and per chunk.
-Spend some time getting familiar with the various options, and kep this link handy when you are working on the first few problem sets.
+Spend some time getting familiar with the various options, and keep this link handy when you are working on the first few problem sets.

+Depending on what's required in the problem sets, you may need to set **eval to false** (just print out code) or **error to true** (print errors and don't halt rendering of the document).
+Some of the other options may be useful for controlling how the code gets printed.